Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/sr_troubleshooting.md

 ---
 title: "Troubleshoot Secure Relay "
 linkTitle: "Troubleshoot Secure Relay "
 weight: 270
----Should you incur an issue, you can begin by checking for information in the following files:
+--- Should you incur an issue, you can begin by checking for information in the following files:

 - Secure Relay Master Agent log file: secure_relay.ma.log_fname = C:\\cft35\\runtime\\log\\xsrMaster.log
 - Secure Relay Router Agent log file: located by default in the &lt;install_dir>/SecureRelayRA/log/router.log